danielnilsson9/bbs-fw/PROTOCOL.md

 63 0A    | 63 0A    | This is throttle value, see below, no clue why 0x0A is sent at initialization.

 The parameters which have not been identified above are probably hardcoded in STC MCU firmware.
 It could potentially be motor parameters for FOC or other stuff?
-I have no idea clue (anyone here peeking and have the knowledge, feel free to contact me).
+I have no clue (anyone here peeking who have the info, feel free to contact me).
 I have gone through all editable parameters in bafang config tool and only current limit and voltage limit have an effect on what is sent during intialization to NEC MCU.

 ## Command